 - Can create excess costs if employee needs extra incentive

-Because background removal is such a tedious task, it can easily become a full-time job.
+Because background removal is such a mundane and unexciting task, it can quickly become a full-time job.
 Companies often opt to hire individuals called production assistants to take on these roles.

 Whereas graphic designers tend to spend most of their time creating layouts, choosing colors and fonts, and helping design your overall branding, production assistants spend the majority of their time importing content into design templates, making edits to existing designs, or editing photos.

-Production assistants are often in the beginning of their career — in many companies this role is considered a stepping stone toward a job as a graphic designer.
-As such, an entry-level production assistant (with 2 years experience or less) can command a salary of about $15–19/hour, or about $31,000–$39,000 a year.
+Production assistants are often in the beginning of their career—in many companies this role is considered a stepping stone towards becoming a graphic designer.
+As such, an entry-level production assistant (with two years of experience or less) can command an average salary of about $17/hour, or about $41 thousand per year in the US, according to Indeed.
+However, this calculation doesn’t account for additional employee-related expenses such as benefits, etc.

 If you hire a full-time production assistant, you might also have to provide benefits and paid time off.
 You can choose to go with a creative staffing agency where the agency takes on the burden of benefits, but you may pay more per hour for the employee, and you risk employee turnover because you are, after all, hiring a temporary worker.

-Also, production assistants often take positions with the hope of moving into a design role, so they have the expectation that they won’t be removing backgrounds from photos forever, especially if yours is a smaller company where there are many opportunities for them to take on additional responsibilities.
-Keep that in mind when you select your candidate so that you aren’t faced with your production assistant leaving your company for a more glamorous job.
+Also, production assistants often take positions with the hope of moving into a design role, so they have the expectation they won’t be removing backgrounds from photos forever.
+Keep that in mind when you select your candidate.

 - You have one person dedicated to editing all of your images